 The Social Data Science Lab at Cardiff University is an Economic and Social Research Council (ESRC) Data Investment and forms part of the £64 million Big Data Network for the social sciences.
 An ESRC Capability Methods and Infrastructure Grant provides the Lab's core funding, and brings together social, computer, political, health, statistical and mathematical scientists to study the methodological, theoretical, empirical and technical dimensions of New and Emerging Forms of Data in social and policy contexts.
 This empirical social data science programme is complemented by a focus on ethics and the development of new methodological tools and technical/data solutions for the UK academic and public sectors.

-The Lab was formed in 2015 out of the successful COSMOS programme of research that ran between 2011-2015.
+The Lab was established in 2015 and continues the successful COSMOS programme of research that ran between 2011-2015.
 The Lab’s mission is to democratise access to big social data among the academic, private, public and third sectors, and to support real-time social data analytics for research, policy & practice.
 Lab Directors Professor Matthew Williams and Dr. Pete Burnap were appointed to the ESRC Phase 3 Big Data Network Working Group in 2014.
 The Lab forms part of Cardiff University's Data Innovation Research Institute and is located within the Social Science Research Park (SPARK).
 The Lab's research falls within the six themes below.